8 min Read

 Attention parents of preschoolers: If you’re spending a lot of time over the summer coaching your children on counting and reciting the alphabet, take a breather.
-Your time will be better spent on teaching your children a few key non-academic skills to help them make the transition to all-day learning.
+Your time will be better spent on teaching your children a few key non-academic skills for kindergarten to help them make the transition to all-day learning.
+Here are the five must-have skills for kindergarten success.

 “Skills that foster independence are the most important to have when entering kindergarten,” says Linda Savel, veteran kindergarten teacher at St. John School in Burlington, Ont.
 As a registered Early Childhood Educator, I’ve also done time behind the kindergarten curtain and have witnessed the struggles, the frustration (and the downright shock) of rookie kindergarteners adjusting to life at school.

 Today’s kindergarten curriculum is stuffed with exciting academics, and classrooms are packed with very young students.
 Children with strong self-help skills are able to focus on these academics and start off on the right foot.